Sour Milk Sea (band): History

 Ultimately, Mercury's drive toward a creative new sound and control of the band would lead to its premature downfall.
 Mercury and Dummett began living together in Mercury's apartment as close friends.
 Gallop became worried that Dummett would side with Mercury on the band's musical direction and disbanded the group.
-The band had been in heated debates ever since Mercury joined just weeks ago.
+The band had been in heated debates since Mercury joined just weeks earlier.
 He owned all the equipment so there would be no chance that the group could continue.
 In April 1970, Freddie Mercury joined the band Smile, which, upon Mercury's insistence, became known as Queen.

 Aftermath

 Freddie Mercury would go on with Queen to become one of the most successful and enduring acts in history.
 Within three years Queen would release their debut album, Queen.
 Chris Dummett would play one last time with Mercury in a practice session at Imperial Lecture Theatre.
 These same sessions included future bassist John Deacon and the rest of Queen.
 The collective of musicians would practice future Queen tracks.
 Mercury hoped to add a second guitarist, but the session did not pan out and Dummett would no longer be included in the band activities.
 Mercury and Chris Dummett would not cross paths again until 1987.